Hunting on Council Owned Land

 In practice, this means that UK businesses

-This reckless behaviour put the public and motorists in danger.
+This reckless behaviour puts the public and motorists in danger.

 Hunts have continued to operate for most of the pandemic with no regards to the health & safety of others, meeting in large gatherings with no masks or social distancing.
 One rule for them and another for everyone else.

 Hunts will go to extreme lengths to prevent themselves being caught on camera engaging in illegal hunting.
-Their violent tactics range from intimidation – ramming cars off the road.
+Their violent tactics range from intimidation, assault, stealing recording equipment and even ramming cars off the road.

 Below is just a small sample showing how violent hunts can be.